aeckar/hass/README.md

 }
 ```

-Protocol declarations **must** be made from within the `init` block of any companion object.
-The exact object does not matter as long as the
+`protocolOf()` **must** be called from within the `init` block of the
-type parameter `T` is correctly assigned.
-These calls are thread-safe and non-blocking, since they are evaluated during class loading.
+companion object of the class that is being defined protocol.
+This ensures thread-safety, since the protocol is only defined once the classes is loaded in (used).

 `BinaryInput` provides read functionality, while `BinaryOutput` provides write functionality.